Alfred J. Ayer’s Language, Truth and Logic

 Ayer also modifies Kant’s explanation of the difference between analytic and synthetic propositions by saying that a proposition can be described as analytic if its validity depends only on the definitions of the symbols it contains, while a proposition can be described as synthetic if its validity is determined by the facts of experience.9

 Assertions of value have literal meaning only insofar as they are verifiable.
 If an ethical or aesthetic judgment cannot be subjected to empirical testing, then it has no literal meaning.
-Empirical testing may be either theoretical or practical.
+Empirical testing may be theoretical or practical.

-Ayer’s logical empiricism may be applied to many areas of speculative and practical inquiry, and it may provide a method of putting an end to philosophical disputes which otherwise would be irresolvable.
-He emphasizes that philosophy should not be regarded as a metaphysical concern orr as an attempt to provide speculative truths about the nature of ultimate reality.
-Philosophy is instead an analysis of the logical relations of analytic or empirical propositions.
-The principle of verifiability, however, may become a method of arbitrarily rejecting as meaningless any abstract concept, such as "goodness," "justice," or "virtue."
-Ayer’s radical empiricism may define such concepts as having no literal or factual meaning and may thus promote a radical skepticism.
-Ethics, aesthetics, and religion may all be regarded as meaningless
+Ayer’s logical empiricism may be applied to many areas of theoretical and practical inquiry, and it may provide a method of putting an end to philosophical disputes that otherwise would be unresolvable.
+He emphasizes that philosophy should not be regarded as a metaphysical concern or an attempt to provide speculative truths about the nature of ultimate reality.
+Rather, philosophy should be regarded as an analysis of the logical relations of propositions.
+It should be noted, however, that the verification principle may in some cases be used as a method of arbitrarily rejecting as meaningless any abstract concept or belief system that cannot be conclusively proved to be true or false.
+Ayer’s radical empiricism may define such concepts or belief systems as having no literal meaning, and it may thus become a radical skepticism.
+Ethics, aesthetics, and religion may all be regarded as literally meaningless.

 1Alfred Jules Ayer, Language, Truth and Logic (New York: Dover Publications, 1952), p.
 16.